By using this site, you agree to the Privacy Policy and Terms of Use.

 Preparing the Salmon Fillets

 First, prepare the salmon by removing the skin and cutting it into strips about 1/4 inch thick.
 The goal is to have even pieces that are easy to roll without breaking.
-Make sure the salmon is cold since it’s easier to work with when firm.
+Ensure the salmon is cold, as it’s easier to work with when firm.

 Making the Filling